 Task Initiation

-The pupil who "refuses to start work" may actually be experiencing task initiation failure.
+The learner who "refuses to start work" may actually be experiencing task initiation failure.
 They understand the task.
 They know what to do.
 But the executive system responsible for transitioning from "not working" to "working" doesn't fire reliably.
 Dawson and Guare (2018) recommend breaking the initiation barrier with a "first step" prompt: "Write your name and today's date" or "Underline the first question."
 Once the motor sequence begins, subsequent steps follow more easily.

 Planning and Organisation